Azure Event Grid Alternatives: Comparing Hookdeck, Amazon EventBridge, Google Eventarc, and Confluent Kafka

 Looking after Kafka can be a distraction, rerouting your attention from delivering your own application's value.

 If you just want to move events from one place to another and you're focused on the Azure ecosystem, then Kafka's complexity and DevOps burden are likely to outweigh any benefits.
-And if you need greater functionality, such as in-flight processing, it's likely that you'll get to market faster and see a quicker return on your investment by choosing an event gateway such as Hookdeck.
+And if you need greater functionality, such as the ability to perform complex in-flight processing, it's likely that you'll get to market faster and see a quicker return on your investment by choosing an event gateway such as Hookdeck.

 Overview of Azure Event Grid alternatives

 There are many options for building the heart of your event-driven architecture.
-Azure Event Grid is just one of them, which could be convenient if you're already committed to Azure, but it also comes with trade-offs, such as the lack of in-flight processing.
+Azure Event Grid is just one of them, which could be convenient if you're already committed to Azure, but it also comes with trade-offs, such as the lack of in-flight enrichment and transformations.

 As we've seen, choosing an event gateway is about more than selecting the product offered by your preferred public cloud provider.
 Instead, to find the right tool for your event gateway needs, you should consider: